IHTSDO/snowstorm-x/docs/syndication-on-startup.md

 - ✅ The application avoids re-importing already-loaded versions.
 - 🔐 Avoid committing `.env` files or credentials into version control.
 - 📉 Imports are only triggered if no previous successful import is found for the requested version.
-- 🔎 Use the `/syndication/status` endpoint to monitor the progress or troubleshoot issues.
+- 🔎 Use the `GET /syndication/status` endpoint to monitor the progress or troubleshoot issues.
+- 💡 In the future, the dockerfile will be published.
+The docker-compose file in this project is just an example and can be used as a reference.
 ---

 ## Resources